-The Royal Botanic Garden Edinburgh (RBGE) Diploma in Botanical Illustration, Distance Learning Course takes place over three years and follows a set timetable.
+The Distance Learning Course takes place over three years and follows a set time-table.
 Through PropaGate, the RBGE's virtual learning environment you will work through the same learning modules as the long running attended course.
 Online tutorials are scheduled at intervals throughout the course to support work in progress, and these will typically make use of Zoom, Microsoft Teams, or Skype.

 This course requires a significant amount of home study - approx. 20 hours per week.
 All course content is delivered via PropaGate with online tutor support and feedback.
-Years 1 and 2 will cover essential techniques and skills of botanical illustration, leading to the production of a themed collection of paintings to be completed by the end of year 3.
+The first 7 modules (18 months) will cover essential techniques and skills of botanical illustration, leading to the production of a themed collection of paintings to be completed in the final module (12 months).

-The course tutors are botanical artists Jacqui Pestell, Isık Güner, Sarah Roberts, Sharon Tingey and Claire Banks.
+The course tutors are botanical artists Jacqui Pestell, Isık Güner, Sarah Roberts, Sharon Tingey and Claire Banks, and Marianne Hazlewood.
 There will also be input from RBGEs botanists and horticulturists, for specific modules.

-The Diploma is awarded to students who successfully complete the three years of study and produce a themed and agreed collection of artwork to an approved standard.
+The Diploma is awarded to students who successfully complete all modules of study and produce a themed and agreed collection of artwork to an approved standard.
 The Diploma is awarded by RBGE and externally moderated by acknowledged experts.